highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/02.marketplace/01.wallet-setup/01.restore-keys/docs.md

 - Your private keys are stored on your hard drive in Interface's AppData directory.
+You can also find the file using the Help section in your *Wallet*.
   - Windows: `C:/Users/<user>/AppData/Roaming/High Fidelity/Interface/<username>.hifikey`
   - Mac OS: `~/Library/Application Support/High Fidelity/Interface`
   - Linux: `/home/<username>/.local/share/High Fidelity/Interface`